takatoh/ISBNRanges/README.md

 All ranges of registration groups and registrants are supported.
 Those depend on 'RangeMessage.xml' file, downloaded from [International ISBN Agency](https://www.isbn-international.org/range_file_generation).

-NOTE: Updated range files to latest version on February 2, 2025.
+NOTE: Updated range files to latest version on March 1, 2025.

 ## Installation